Types of short break

 • in their own home

-• in a residential home
+• in a setting outside of their home

 • by an individual, a couple or another family